A Crash Course in Computer Vision

 I spy with my little eye

 But on the other, perhaps most murky end of the spectrum, computer vision is quietly transforming public security.
-For example, B2B platforms like ella are leveraging computer vision to enable surveillance cameras to do things like recognize individual people and locations as well as increasingly analyze situations.
+For example, B2B platforms like ella are leveraging computer vision to enable surveillance cameras to do things like recognise individual people and locations as well as increasingly analyse situations.
 And we’ve seen how swiftly governments have adopted these types of developments to potentially sinister purposes: computer vision has enabled everything from widespread facial recognition of civilians to more efficient military drone operations, leading to what The Verge calls ‘total surveillance states’.

 A Visionary Future?

 Indeed, many diverse industries actively benefit from developments in computer vision, but the same yet-to-be-answered questions linger around all of them.
 Will computer vision live up to its supposed promise of making life safer for people all over the world?
 Will we develop systems for alleviating privacy concerns as computer vision develops—or will the speed of advancements in the field lead to ‘surveillance states’ and increasing eradication of individual agency?
 And more tangibly, will augmented reality offer us the option of playing with our daily experiences when we want to—or is it, as one researcher puts it, ‘the death of reality’?

 Although those ethical questions hover above the field and will probably increasingly do as computer vision becomes a clearer influence on our lives, we can scratch out the perception that we’re teaching computers to see and think so that one day they’ll be just as human as we are.
 For already in the 1970s and 80s, researchers realised it’s practically impossible for a computer to replicate the human eye, visual cortex or brain—the latter of which is arguably the most difficult problem ever attempted.